OpenFn/women-for-women/README.md

 Depending on the Employment Status, different actions may be taken beyond Azure user record updates.
 1. New Employees --> Sent a "Welcome Email"
 2. Terminated Employees --> Helpdesk sent an email
-3. Employees marked as "Other" --> OpenFn logs a message in "Activity History" noting ?
+3. Employees marked as "Other" --> OpenFn logs a message in "Activity History" noting that "Employment Status does not qualify for integration."

 # 2. Technical Overview
 ## Data Flow